openshift/training/beta-3-setup.md

 Also login as `alice` in the web console and confirm that she can view the `demo` project.

-`joe` could also give `alice` the role of `edit`, which gives her access to do nearly anything in the project except adjust access.
+`joe` could also give `alice` the role of `edit`, which gives her access to all activities except for project administration.

     [joe]$ osadm policy add-role-to-user edit alice